FIRST CORINTHIANS

 I appeal to you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree with one another in what you say and that there be no divisions among you, but that you be perfectly united in mind and thought.
 1 Corinthians 1:10

 This epistle is certainly different from many of Paul’s other writings.
-Usually he begins with a rather lengthy doctrinal section and then he develops the ethical teachings based upon his doctrine.
+Usually, he begins with a rather lengthy doctrinal section and then he develops the ethical teachings based upon his doctrine.
 The Book of Ephesians is a clear example of this.
 In Ephesians he has the first three chapters on doctrine and the last three on ethical teachings based upon that doctrine.
 In this epistle, Paul plunges directly into his ethical teaching regarding divisions in the church.22 The apostle has just spoken of the wonder of that fellowship we have with God and that precious fellowship must extend to the Body of Christ, the church.

 In the church there must be unity.
-This does not mean that we have to always agree on everything.
+This does not mean that we must agree on everything.
 In the earliest church there were many things that they could not agree upon, such as circumcision, the kosher diet, food sacrificed to idols, and the proper day for meeting.
 Still the Bible declares that they were of one accord or one mind (i.e. Acts 1:14; 4:24; 5:12).
 God was therefore able to do great things through them.

 Obviously, the Corinthians were not in one accord, and the work of the Lord was being hindered because of this.
 Paul charges them that there must not be divisions in their midst.
 The word for divisions is schismata.
 In the Greek language it originally was used to denote political parties (cf. Acts 14:4; 23:7).
 It is from this word that we get the English word “schism.”
 23 Pastor, college director and web commentator, David Guzik says: “Although we derive our English word ‘schism’ from this Greek word, it does not really mean a ‘party’ or a ‘faction;’ it properly means ‘tear, or rend.’… Paul’s plea is that they stop ripping each other apart, tearing up the body of Christ….”
 24